wp-plugins/eshop-order-emailer/readme.txt

 Contributors: paulswebsolutions
 Donate link: http://csv-imp.paulswebsolutions.com
 Tags: eshop, csv, orders, email, fulfillment
-Requires at least: 3.0
+Requires at least: 3.3
-Tested up to: 3.1
+Tested up to: 3.3
-Stable tag: 1.1
+Stable tag: 2.0

-Email your successful eShop orders to one or more email addresses daily.
+Email your successful eShop orders to one or more email addresses daily for unlimited suppliers.

 == Description ==

-Email your successful eShop orders to one or more email addresses daily.
-All eShop fields available.
-Highly customizable.
-Select the eShop fields you want and specify your own column heading for each.
-You can also add columns at the start and end of the CSV with default values, or blank so they can be filled in after receipt of the email.
-Plugin originally designed to send orders captured in eShop to an external fulfillment center, but can probably be adapted to other purposes.
+The purpose of the plugin is to enable email notification of one or more fulfillment centers automatically.
+You can have as many suppliers as you have products and provide each with all the information needed to fulfill an order.
+In addition to the fulfillment emails that will be sent out, there is also a summary report which you can mail to yourself to keep tabs on what orders have come in and where they were sent.

 == Installation ==

-1. Either use the automatic installer, or download the zip and extract to your 'wp-content/plugins' folder.
+1. Either use the built-in plugin installer, or download the zip and extract to your 'wp-content/plugins' folder.
+2. Activate the plugin in Plugins > Installed Plugins
-2. Open the Tools menu on the left side of your Wordpress dashboard
+2. Open the 'Order Emailer' main menu on the left side of your Wordpress dashboard
-3. Click on 'eShop Emailer'
+3. Click on 'Credits/Instructions'

 == Frequently Asked Questions ==